Houston Divorce Attorney in Texas

 Legal separation ends a relationship and is judicially recognized as the separation between spouses.
 However, the marriage remains intact, and the spouses cannot remarry nor enter into a domestic partnership with another individual.

 On the contrary, a couple seeking divorce asks the court to dissolve the marriage, usually on the grounds that both parties have irreconcilable differences that have ultimately resulted in the dissolution of the marriage.

 What happens to my child custody case while my divorce is pending?

 The pending divorce will need to be sorted out before it can be determined whether temporary custody is possible for the parent who wants sole or primary custody of the child.
 However, because of the time and possible messy conflict, both parents usually have a joint type of full custody without a set arrangement already in place.
 At Chargois Harper Attorneys and Counselors at Law, our attorneys are dedicated to providing the best results possible for your family.
 We know how stressful it is to go through divorce, that is why we’re here to help.

 How Our Houston Texas Divorce Attorneys Can Help

 Going through a divorce is stressful, but you don’t have to go through it alone.
 Find a divorce attorney who will not only give you legal representation but also give you support and guidance during this extremely stressful time.
-Here at Chargois Harper Attorneys and Counselors at Law, our Houston TX attorneys can give you personalized legal representation and help resolve all your legal concerns.
+Here at Chargois Harper Attorneys and Counselors at Law, our Houston TX attorneys can give you personalized legal representation and help resolve all your legal concerns regarding family law such as child abuse, neglect, and modifications.
 Contact us today for your initial consultation.

 Get Help From Our Illinois & Texas Attorneys